FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 Strategic Policy Committee, representing the Community/Voluntary Sector, to fill the vacancy

-on the Committee caused by the resignation of Ailish Drake.”--- (k)
+on the Committee caused by the resignation of Ailish Drake.”
+---
+(k)

 **Public Participation Network (PPN) Nomination** **–** **Local Community Development**